uit-no/hpc-doc/help/writing-support-requests.rst

 Tell us also what worked
 ------------------------

-Rather often we requests of the type "I cannot get X to run on two nodes".
+Rather often we get requests of the type "I cannot get X to run on two nodes".
 The request then does not mention whether it worked on one node or on one core or whether it never worked and that this was the first attempt.
 In order to better isolate the problem and avoid wasting time with many back and forth emails,